IcaliaLabs/guides/iOS_Swift/PERSISTANCE.md

 	[NSKeyedUnarchiver unarchiveObjectWithFile: @"/path/to/archive"];

+This is useful when you want to cache or store some app information, like with property list serialization, but the objects are your custom objects.

 ### Realm

 Realm is the "new" kid on the block.
 It is meant as a Core Data / SQLite replacement.
 It is a complete custom database (specifically designed for mobile), and an Objective-C and Swift framework to go along with it.